|Title:||Director of Athletics|

 The first full time Athletic Director in Stevenson's history, Adams' arrival coincided with the Mustangs' leap to NCAA Division III at the start of the 1994-95 academic year.
 That year, Adams oversaw an 11-sport department and quickly committed himself to growth in order to provide students with the opportunity to compete.

-Since then, Stevenson has added nine more sports and now
+Since then, Stevenson has added 14 more sports and now

-Adams played a major role in launching the NEAC, serving as the first chairperson of the Athletic Directors' Committee and as the Executive Committee's chairman from 2004-06.
-In its two-year existence in the NEAC, Stevenson won the conference's President's Cup all three seasons.
+Adams played a major role in launching the NEAC, serving as the first chairman of the Athletic Directors' Committee and as the Executive Committee's chairman from 2004-06.
+In its three years in the conference, Stevenson won the conference's President's Cup all three seasons.

-Adams' career in intercollegiate athletics began shortly after his graduation from York College (Pa.) in 1989.
-He was a three-year member of the Spartan men's basketball program, serving as co-captain during the 1989-90 season.
+Adams' career in intercollegiate athletics began shortly after his graduation from York College of Pennsylvania where he was a three-year member of the men's basketball program, serving as co-captain during the 1989-90 season.

 Following his graduation, he remained at his alma mater as an assistant coach from 1989-94.
-During that time, York was regionally ranked in four of his five seasons and nationally ranked for two.
-In addition to coaching basketball, Adams also took on the position of head women's tennis coach, receiving CAC Coach of the Year honors in 1994 after leading the Spartans to a national ranking.
+During that time, the Spartans were regionally ranked in four of his five seasons and nationally ranked for two.
+In addition, Adams also served as head women's tennis coach, receiving CAC Coach of the Year honors in 1994.